French wine: Wine regions of France

-The recognized wine producing areas in France are regulated by the Institut National des Appellations d'Origine – INAO in acronym.
-Every appellation in France is defined by INAO, in regards to the individual regions particular wine "character".
-If a wine fails to meet the INAO's strict criteria it is declassified into a lower appellation or even into Vin de Pays or Vin de Table.
-With the number of appellations in France too numerous to mention here, they are easily defined into one of the main wine producing regions listed below:
+The recognized wine-producing areas in France are regulated by the Institut National des Appellations d'Origine (INAO).
+Every appellation in France is defined by INAO, in regards to each individual region's particular wine "character".
+If a wine fails to meet the INAO's strict criteria it is declassified into a lower appellation, or Vin de Pays or Vin de Table.
+There are a great many appellations in France, easily classified into one of the main wine-producing regions listed below: